A Supplement A Day Keeps The Doctor Away

 Traditionally known as wholefood supplements – but so much more than that!
 These products offer bioavailable nutrients in concentrated forms.
 Wholefoods is the term given to foods that remain as close to their natural state as possible.
 They might be cold-pressed or ground up or freeze dried for example – natural processes that retain all the potent nutrients.

+Our bodies are designed by nature to absorb nutrients essential for survival through the process of digestion and absorption of whole foods.
+There is a synergistic effect that all the components that make up a whole food have in order to fascilitate that absorption.
 Phytochemicals are components in plant foods that have been scientifically validated to provide significant health benefits.
 These compounds are also known as phytonutrients and have the ability to fight disease and promote longevity.
 They are frequently high in antioxidants which help protect the body at the cellular level by ridding it of free radicals.
 Some of the more well known phytonutrients are bioflavonoids, isoflavones, carotenoids, glutathione and alpha-lipoic acid.
 Many of the wholefood health boosts in the Sage Wellbeing Co curation are high in phytonutrients.

 Organ meats in particular are a good source of alpha-lipoic acid.
 Organ Meats are in fact one of the most nutrient dense foods on the planet and I would highly encourage you to consume more of them.
 If cooking with organ meats isn’t your thing then you can do as I do – consume encapsulated desiccated organ meats.